AbsentDawn/Node-Chef/README.md

 - Once it has been created use the command ```kitchen converge```
 - When the converge has finished check if tests are running using ```kitchen verify```
 - To log into the virtual machine use the command ```kitchen login```
-- Congratulations you are now using MongoDB on a virtual machine
+- Congratulations you are now using Nodejs on a virtual machine

 ## Credits